snaco/split-world-plugin/README.md

   saved.
 Then their saved data for the other side is loaded.
 * Items dropped in the buffer zone are returned to the user's inventory
 * Fluid cannot flow into the buffer zone
-* Items/Entities can not be sent through portals on the creative side
+* Items/Entities cannot be sent through portals on the creative side
 * GameMode is set when a player crosses through a portal
 * GameMode is set when a player teleports to a location or player (should work with any tp plugin tested with simple tpa)